Fearless But Vulnerable

 Seeking Endangered Species Protection

-On April 4, 2016, Chief Judge Dana L. Christensen of the U.S. District Court for Montana judged in favor of our coalition.
+On April 4, 2016, Chief Judge Dana L. Christensen of the U.S. District Court for Montana ruled in favor of our coalition.
 Christensen ordered the agency to reconsider its position saying it had “unlawfully ignored the best available science by dismissing the threat to the wolverine” due to “immense political pressure.”

 We are currently waiting for the protection to be granted.